gptshubham595/codefundo404-WeFoundIt/README.md

   # Features And Ideation
   - We are working on the topic ***Elections, referenda, and polls Management System***

-  - Android app and Website that will be open for three types of people :
-    1) Political Leaders
-    2)  Individual
-    3)  Admin Panel

   - Our Idea is to design an app for Android and host a Website using Microsoft dependencies and some more and going to show the count       of how many people around are there around whole India and to easily vote their political leaders and on their own will.